talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## searchCouponsAdvancedApplicationWideWithoutTotalCount

-> \TalonOne\Client\Model\InlineResponse20011 searchCouponsAdvancedApplicationWideWithoutTotalCount($applicationId, $body, $pageSize, $skip, $sort, $value, $createdBefore, $createdAfter, $valid, $usable, $referralId, $recipientIntegrationId, $batchId, $exactMatch, $campaignState)
+> \TalonOne\Client\Model\InlineResponse20012 searchCouponsAdvancedApplicationWideWithoutTotalCount($applicationId, $body, $pageSize, $skip, $sort, $value, $createdBefore, $createdAfter, $valid, $usable, $referralId, $recipientIntegrationId, $batchId, $exactMatch, $campaignState)

 List coupons that match the given attributes (without total count)

 List the coupons whose attributes match the query criteria in all the campaigns of the given Application.
-The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  > [!note] The total count is not included in the response.

 ### Example